How Nen x Survivor Actually Plays (So You Stop Dying Instantly)

 Reasonable attack range without needing to stand point-blank

-Manageable attack speed so you can feel when shots are going out and kite between volleys
+Manageable attack speed so you can feel shots going out and kite between volleys

 Step 2: Move Like a Survivor – Kiting and XP Orb Routes

 Movement is the most important skill in Nen x Survivor.
-Your attacks are mostly automated, so your brain should be 90% focused on where you’re moving, not what you’re pressing.
+Your attacks are mostly automated, so 90% of your attention goes to where you’re moving, not what you’re pressing.

 Never stand still for long.
-The moment you stop, enemies start forming a tight circle around you.
-Even if your damage is good, you’ll eventually get trapped.
+The moment you stop, enemies form a tight circle around you.
+Even with good damage, you’ll get trapped.

-“Kite” enemies in a loose loop.
+Kite in a loose loop.
 Move in big circles or ovals around the map.
-This naturally bunches enemies up behind you, where your supports and AoE abilities can chew through them.
+This bunches enemies up behind you, where your supports and AoE chew through them.

-Double back only after you’ve thinned the pack.
-When a bunch of enemies die, they drop colored XP orbs (green, yellow, red).
-Instead of immediately diving in, keep kiting for a second, let more die, then cut across the thinned area to scoop multiple orb clusters at once.
+Double back after you’ve thinned the pack.
+Dead enemies drop colored XP orbs – green, yellow, and red, each worth a different amount of XP.
+Keep kiting for a second, let more die, then cut across the thinned area to scoop multiple orb clusters at once.

 Avoid blind corners in tight stages.
-If the map has obstacles, try to fight in open areas so you always have an escape lane.
+If the map has obstacles, fight in open areas so you always have an escape lane.

-Different colored orbs give different amounts of XP, but the rule of thumb is simple: grab big clusters when it’s safe, and don’t risk a hit just for a single orb.
-A missed orb only slows your level a tiny bit; losing a chunk of HP can end your run a minute later when the big wave hits.
+The orb colors give different XP amounts, but the priority is the same: grab big clusters when it’s safe, and don’t risk a hit for a single orb.
+A missed orb slows your level a little; losing a chunk of HP can end your run a minute later when the big wave hits.

 Step 3: Level-Up Nen Choices – Build a Plan, Not a Mess